fieldtrip/website/development/realtime/tmsi.md

     tmsi2ft config.txt [hostname [port [ctrlPort]]]

 where only the first parameter (configuration file) is mandatory.
-Defaults for the remaining three parameters are ''localhost'', ''1972'', and ''8000''.
+Defaults for the remaining three parameters are "localhost", "1972", and "8000".
 If you want **tmsi2ft** to spawn its own FieldTrip buffer server, pass a minus (-) for the hostname parameter.

 ### Compatibility